GET DIRECTV for business®

 Here’s how:

-1. It helps reduce restlessness
+1. It may help reduce restlessness

-2. It helps improve satisfaction scores
+2. It could help improve satisfaction scores

-3. It helps lighten staff load
+3. It may help lighten staff load

 Why basic cable isn’t enough to keep patients engaged